1917 Russian Constituent Assembly election: Popular Socialists

 The congress of the Popular Socialists, held on September 26, 1917, rejected the notion of an electoral alliance with the Kadets.
 The party congress ordered that joint lists would only be organized with fellow socialist groups.
 The Popular Socialists condemned Bolsheviks in their campaigning, whilst stressing the defencist line of their own party.

 Cooperative movement

 The cooperative societies held an emergency congress on October 4, 1917, at which it was decided that they would contest the Constituent Assembly elections directly.
 The congress discarded the notion of electoral pacts with non-socialist groups.
 In the Petrograd election district, the list of cooperative candidates included only one notable figure, Alexander Chayanov.
 The other six candidates were largely unknown.

 National minorities

 Most non-Russian voters opted for national minority parties.
 In the case of Ukraine, the Ukrainian Socialist-Revolutionary Party dominated the 4 electoral districts of the Ukrainian peasantry.
 Non-Ukrainian urban populations largely voted for Russian parties.
-In Kiev city the Ukrainian parties obtained 26% of the vote.
+In the city of Kiev, the Ukrainian parties obtained 26% of the vote.
 Over half a million soldiers and officers in the army and navy voted for Ukrainian parties supporting the Central Rada, making the Ukrainians the third force among military voters.